1. Admission fees: to scenic spots as listed in the itinerary;

 Upon arrival, our guide will meet you at the airport and accompany you to your luxury hotel.
 Have a good rest at the hotel.

 The first full day in Beijing will start after breakfast with a visit to Tiananmen Square and the magnificent Forbidden City where you can see the treasures of the Imperial collection.
 After lunch, travel to the Summer Palace, the largest and best preserved imperial garden in China and declared as a UNESCO World Heritage Site in 1998.
-This evening, enjoy the Peking Duck dinner at Dadong Roast Duck, the best one in town.
+This evening, enjoy the Peking Duck dinner.

 The 500 years old Temple of Heaven will be your first stop.
 After that, drive to visit the Great Wall (Juyongguan Section).
 Stop at a Jade Museum to learn the history of Jade.
 In Chinese, jade is pronounced as ‘Yu’, having a history in China of at least four thousand years.
 Then explore the Great Wall in the afternoon.